pravega/pravega/documentation/src/docs/deployment/configuration-and-provisioning.md

 there is enough heap memory to do not induce constant GC activity.

-- _JVM Direct Memory (`-XX:MaxDirectMemorySize`)_: In general, we should provision the Segment Store with more direct memory than Heap memory.
+- _JVM Direct Memory (`-XX:MaxDirectMemorySize`)_: In general, we should provision the Segment Store with more direct memory than heap memory.
 The reason is that the Segment Store read cache, Netty and the Bookkeeper client make a significant use of direct memory as a result of an IO workload.
 As a rule of thumb, we should reserve at least 1GB or 2GB for Netty and Bookkeeper client in the Segment Store, and assign the rest of direct memory to the read cache.